dea980/python_review/README.md

-# This Repository is a Personal practical folder  for "Python & Python Library".
+# Repository is a Personal practice folder for "Python & Python Library".
-### It includes basic Python functions and analysis skills.
+## It contains basic Python functions and analysis.
 ---

 ## 🗂 Directory structure.